Speech and Language Delays

 And so, if your child is not clearly meeting the milestones below, consider taking action.
 Our program provides added listening and processing practice, the equivalent of hearing millions of words in a just a few weeks.

 These speech milestones are a guide only.
 Compare your child to peers to get an impression of whether speech and language development is progressing at a normal rate.

 By the end of kindergarten your child should be able to follow simple directions, understand age-appropriate stories read aloud and follow a simple conversations.

 With respect to speaking skills, he should be understood by most people, be able to answer simple questions, relate a story and take part in a conversation.

 First Grade Speech & Language

-Going into second grade you should expect your child to be able to recall information and follow 2-3 step instructions.
+Going into first grade you should expect your child to be able to recall information and follow 2-3 step instructions.
 His speaking should be easy to understand, he should be able to tell stories and express ideas using a series of sentences, have reasonable grammar, respond to open-ended questions and stay on topic when talking.